 Together, Scott and Fortnite held a massive interactive concert that attracted a massive 12.3 million concurrent players (not to mention almost 200 million YouTube views)—making it the biggest concert ever.

-This list of product drop examples could go on forever.
+This list of brand collaboration drop examples could go on forever.
 Indeed, several of the brands and people we’ve mentioned in this list—from Supreme to Crocs to Fragment Design to Nike to Travis Scott and Kanye West—have done so many drops each of them could make up their own article.

 But by now, you get it.
 Product drops and brand collaborations aren’t just a “drop” in the ocean of retail.
 They’re a new conversion play that’s gaining traction and being embraced by more brands across more industries with each year that passes.